bitmakerla/estela/docs/bitmaker_cli/install.md

 ## Next Steps
-Now that you've installed the Bitmaker CLI, you're ready to create a Bitmaker Cloud project and start devoloping locally.
-For instructions, read [Create a Bitmaker Cloud project]().
+Now that you've installed the Bitmaker CLI, you're ready to create a Bitmaker Cloud project and start developing locally.
+For instructions, read the [quickstart guide]({% link bitmaker_cli/quickstart.md %}).